Call for Papers

 Text entailment and paraphrasing

-A 300-word abstract for a 20-minute paper should be submitted as an email attachment to email@example.com or firstname.lastname@example.org by 1 MARCH 2015.
+A 300-word abstract for a 20-minute paper should be submitted as an email attachment to email@example.com or firstname.lastname@example.org.
 In your email, please include your name, affiliation, email address, phone number, title of the paper, and a brief bio data.

 Selected papers will be published in a volume.